Debbie Dent wore pastel pink on the day the whole world went straight to hell.

 She’s seen a lot of weird stuff a kid her age shouldn’t have to.
 It makes me worry about her sometimes.

-Katie shrugs, then bends to scratch at the tattered knee of her jeans.
+Katie shrugs then bends, scratching at the tattered knee of her jeans.
 “I was dreaming about school.”

 “School, huh?”
 I murmur.

 Katie straightens.
 She lifts the edge of the curtain and peeks out the window.
-She inclines her head downward into Debbie Dent’s general direction.
+She inclines her head down into Debbie Dent’s general direction.

 “What if,” she murmured.
 “What if we all become like her someday?”